huggingface/blog/deepspeed-to-fsdp-and-back.md

 [[ZACH: INSERT FIGURE TWO HERE]]

-It looked as though scaling the learning rate had indeed helped improve the reproducibility between the two frameworks!
-However, our next experiment debunked this hypothesis.
+We hypothesized that the learning rate may need scaling by the number of GPUs and bumped up the learning rate by 4x since we were using 4 GPUs.
+Then, we saw the following loss behavior, shown in Figure 2.

-After setting both FSDP and DeepSpeed to a higher learning rate (`1e-5` from `1e-6` initially), we observed similar loss and gradient norm characteristics, shown in Figure 3:
+It looked like the desired behavior had been achieved by scaling the FSDP learning rate by the number of GPUs!
+However,  when we tried a different learning rate (`1e-5`) without scaling, we observed similar loss and gradient norm characteristics for both frameworks, shown in Figure 3.
 ## The Investigation Unfolds: Precision Matters

 Inside the `DeepSpeed` codebase, specifically, in the implementation of